 President Ivan Duque closed Colombian borders to foreign travellers in mid-March and borders were set to reopen on 31 August.
 It’s a huge setback for Avianca as the airline is effectively grounded aside from cargo flights and has already declared bankruptcy in U.S. courts.

 It’s one of the world’s toughest travel bans.
 Colombians returning home have been asked to self-quarantine for 14 days upon arrival.
-The nation has extended quarantine procedures until August 1, with a longer quarantine for individuals over age 70 until August 31.
+The nation extended quarantine procedures through 1 August, with a longer quarantine for individuals over age 70 until 31 August.